Kuuuube/ankihaptics/README.md

 - `Enabled Pattern` Checks whether a command can be sent on the current card. `*` matches all cards.
 Uses the same format as [Anki's Browser Searching](https://docs.ankiweb.net/searching.html).

+- `Actuators` These will show up as checkboxes such as `Vibrate`.
+Check or uncheck them to enable or disable triggering these features on your device.

+    Only scalar device features are supported.
+This includes any feature that can be addressed by a single 0-100% value.

 ### Anki Actions

 - `Again Button` Checks whether a command can be sent when pressing the again button.